-The Home Depot strategically uses its Facebook page to share images that are showcasing their social responsibility.
+The Home Depot strategically uses its Facebook page to share images showcasing its social responsibility.

 13) Improve Your One-to-One Communication

-A few years ago, Facebook had already realized the growth of users on mobile and knew they had to do something unique to make the user experience more valuable.
+A few years ago, Facebook had already realized mobile users’ growth and knew they had to do something unique to make the user experience more valuable.
 According to Facebook, mobile usage is their highest form of traffic, and therefore, they have been focusing on improving their mobile app for usability and engagement.

-The first round of Facebook updates included more comfortable and more convenient mobile messaging options such as being able to message a business straight from their paid ad or the ability for a company to reply privately to comment on their page with a message.
+The first round of Facebook updates included more comfortable and more convenient mobile messaging options such as messaging a business straight from their paid ad or the ability for a company to reply privately to comment on their page with a message.

-These updates should help your consumers feel more connected with the businesses on Facebook and should allow your business utilizing Facebook to have higher engagement and more efficient customer service.
+These updates should help your consumers feel connected with the businesses on Facebook and allow your business to utilize Facebook to have higher engagement and more efficient customer service.

 Pages that respond to 90% of their messages within five minutes have also been rewarded a ‘very responsive’ badge on their page.
 This allows visitors to know they can expect a quick response from your page and allows your page to showcase your customer service.

-14) Adjust Your Call To Action and Consider Offering Your Products in your Facebook Page
+14) Adjust Your Call To Action and Consider Offering Your Products on your Facebook Page

-In the last years, Facebook gave more importance to the users' actions toward your Facebook page.
+Facebook has given more importance to the users’ actions toward your Facebook page in the last years.
 The first thing that changed was the call to action mobile on the button.
-Instead of a small button in the corner of the cover photo, the call to action button now stretches all the way across the screen under your cover photo.
-With a quick glance and click, a user can be on your website.
+Instead of a small button in the corner of the cover photo, the call to action button now stretches across the screen under your cover photo.
+With a glance and click, a user can be on your website.

 15) Optimize Your Visuals

 The first thing that people notices on your Facebook page are your visuals.
 Your visuals are like greeting cards or calling cards.
 They give your audience an impression of you.
-Let's get to these visuals one by one.
-You can also see a detailed article on how to create a Visual Storytelling on Facebook on this website.
+Let’s get to these visuals one by one.
+You can also see a detailed article on creating Visual Storytelling on Facebook on this website.

 Your profile picture is displayed at 160 X 160 pixels.
-Though viewed at that size, you must upload the minimum image size, which is at 180 x 180 pixels.
+Though viewed at that size, you must upload the minimum image size at 180 x 180 pixels.
 If your brand is a person, use a headshot.
 If your brand is a company, use a logo.

 And remember never to change your profile image very often.